app-central/Unity-SDK-v2/README.md

 ## How to Install

 ### Unity In-App Purchasing
-- Open Unity project
+- In the top Menu, "Window/General/Services"
-- "Window/General/Services/In App Purchasing"
+- "In App Purchasing"
 - Click the "Off" button to turn it on (Yes, that's stupid UX)
 - "Install Latest Version"
 - "Import"